 An MSG may be counted as soon as it is earned at any point during a program year.
 Because MSGs are a measure of progress, once an MSG is earned, it is a positive gain that may not be unearned by further performance during the program year.
 Although only the most recent MSG is used for performance outcomes, Boards must ensure that Workforce Solutions Office staff records all MSGs achieved during a program year to ensure that a full accounting of gains is reported to DOL, Congress, and other stakeholders.

-NLF: Boards must identify the appropriate method of demonstrating an MSG for each participant when working with the participant on the education or training plan.
+NLF: Boards must identify the appropriate method of demonstrating an MSG for each participant when working with the participant on their education or training plan.
 The following are the five categories of MSGs:

-Educational Functioning Level (EFL) gain
+Educational Functioning Level (EFL) gain, which includes the following:

+Formal assessments showing grade level equivalent increase

+Enrollment in postsecondary training following completion of secondary-level education

 Attainment of secondary school diploma or its recognized equivalent